alexeygrigorev/mlbookcamp-page/article/numpy.md

 ```

-The result is another matrix where the original matrices are stacked horizontally - by columns:
+The result is another matrix where the original matrices are stacked horizontally &ndash; by columns:

 ```